Scheduled MonumentsEnglandOffa's Dyke: section 730m south east of The Yew Tree

 What is Offa's Dyke: section 730m south east of The Yew Tree?

-Offa's Dyke is a linear earthwork monument dating to the late eighth century, constructed during the reign of King Offa of Mercia (757–796).
+Offa's Dyke is a linear earthwork that forms part of the major frontier boundary constructed during the reign of King Offa of Mercia in the late eighth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020900.

 Who is responsible for protecting Offa's Dyke: section 730m south east of The Yew Tree?